keithledgerwood/WICLab-guide/04-security.md

      |:-----|:-----|
       |![Standard Security Apps](images/011/auth_policy_switch_marketo_600.png "Standard Security Apps Policy")|

-Your new employee will now be able to sign in to **Marketo** from the Virtual Desktop.
+1. Return to your Virtual Desktop and verify that your new employee can now access the **Marketo** app.

 >**Note:** With the exception of BambooHR and Office 365, the apps in this lab are Bookmark apps.
 Bookmark apps are used to direct users to a specific web page using Okta applications.